AnonymousConferenceSubmission/AQM-Interaction/README.md

 ## Important Notes
 The individually created AQM needs to be located in the [data](application/static/data) and must follow the conceptualization procedure from the paper.
 For demonstration purposes, the AQM from the case study of the paper was included in this repository.

-In some browsers, the loaded subgraphs can be cached and different visualizations will not be shown.
-As a solution, disable caching for the "WebVOWL for AQM" page.

 ## Run the application
 Start the flask server
 ```cmd